-Required Element 5.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence which they teach or must meet the institution's policy for education and/or equivalent experience. b.
+Required Element 5.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence CP, DPD, DT, FDE (DI, if applicable): The requirements for program faculty (faculty within the academic unit) must include: a.
+Program faculty, including the program director, must meet the sponsoring organization's criteria for appointment and have sufficient education in a field related to the subject in which they teach or must meet the institution's policy for education and/or equivalent experience. b.
 Program faculty, including the program director, must show evidence of continuing competence and ongoing professional development appropriate to their teaching responsibilities. c.
 Program faculty and instructors must be provided orientation to the mission, goals and objectives of the nutrition and dietetics program, the ACEND Standards and required knowledge and competencies.
 Program faculty must be trained in the use of distance education pedagogy and recommended practices. d.
 Program faculty must be trained on strategies to recognize and monitor biases in self and others and reduce instances of microaggressions and discrimination.
+CP, DPD, DT, FDE (DI, if applicable): Describe the sponsoring organization's criteria for faculty appointment and how the program ensures that faculty meet those criteria.
+Faculty are not required by ACEND to hold an RDN or NDTR credential, unless required for their position.
 Describe the process used to ensure faculty's continued competence appropriate to the teaching responsibilities.
 Describe the orientation, including the process and timeline, for new program faculty members, and instructors to mission, goals, objectives and ACEND's accreditation standards and required knowledge and competencies.
 Provide a description and timeline for ongoing training of current faculty members and instructors.
 Provide a description of how faculty and instructors are trained on the use of distance education pedagogy and recommended practices.
 Discuss how and when training on strategies to recognize biases in self and others has been conducted for all faculty members and instructors within the academic unit and how that training addresses strategies to reduce instances of microaggressions and discrimination.
 (International Programs, as applicable).
-[Programs applying for candidacy provide draft materials].
+CP, DPD, DT, FDE (DI, if applicable): Examples of orientation materials, such as handbook, orientation outline or checklist including orientation to ACEND standards, knowledge and/or competencies, and the program's mission, goals, objectives [Programs applying for candidacy provide draft materials].
 Examples of training provided to program faculty on the use of distance education pedagogy and recommended practices.
 Note: this training can be provided by the university of institution and not the program itself [Programs applying for candidacy provide draft materials].
 Examples of training agendas that demonstrate faculty are trained on the strategies to recognize and monitor biases in self and others and how to reduce instances of microaggressions and discrimination [Programs applying for candidacy provide draft materials].
-(International Programs, as applicable) outline, and/or materials covered in orientation). • Evidence, such as a curriculum vitae/resume, of the program faculty demonstrating credentials and continued competence appropriate to teaching responsibilities.
+(International Programs, as applicable) CP, DPD, DT, FDE (DI, if applicable): Evidence that orientation and training has been completed (agenda, outline, and/or materials covered in orientation).
+Evidence, such as a curriculum vitae/resume, of the program faculty demonstrating credentials and continued competence appropriate to teaching responsibilities.